veeteeran/8thLightTA/README.md

 🐞 Feel free to report any bugs you find.

+📖 Enjoy your books! 📖

+## Running Tests

+Install the `parameterized` module using `pip3 install parameterized`

+More information and documentation on `paramterized` can be found [here](https://pypi.org/project/parameterized/)

 Run tests with the following command `python3 -m unittest test_reading_list.py`

-📖 Enjoy your books! 📖

 ## Author ✏️
 * **Viet Tran** - [veeteeran](https://github.com/veeteeran)